burnsidion/Express-Knex-Practice-/README.md

 # Express-Knex-Practice-
-This repo will be used to build and burn an express server and database creation
+This repo will be used to build and burn an express server and database creation.
+This repo will contain many many comments that will never be found in an official codebase, but will be used as a means for me to understand the ins and outs of a server, and the aspects of REST API architecture.
+This will eventually be used as the API that my react application will communicate with.